Unplugged Lesson

 Give each team a worksheet.

-As you point to each card, they perform the action, drawing a line from one dot to the next.
+As you point to each arrow, they perform the action, drawing a line from one dot to the next.

-Now, lay out the sequence of instruction cards for the second student in the team.
+Now, lets display the code for the second student in the team.

 This code will connect to the first part and finish the picture.